 This is an important and very functional joint.
 And, these destructive changes generally lead to inflammation and pain over time.
 Depending on the degree of deformity prior to any modification, the architecture of the foot may be altered.
 These changes in foot anatomy are always one of succumbing to gravity, a collapsing of the arch.
 Mueller-Weiss seems to occur more often in a flatter foot type.

-Even if you are not a world-class tennis player and do not have Mueller-Weiss Syndrome; and are concerned about your foot structure, one of our award-winning expert podiatrists at Advanced Foot Care of Manhasset, Maspeth, Huntington, Mineola, Williston Park, Coram, or Woodbury will be happy to evaluate your feet and make recommendations for your best possible care.
+Even if you are not a world-class tennis player and do not have Mueller-Weiss Syndrome; and are concerned about your foot structure, one of our award-winning expert podiatrists at Advanced Foot Care of Manhasset, Huntington, Coram, Woodbury, Mineola, Williston Park, Maspeth and Ronkonkoma will be happy to evaluate your feet and make recommendations for your best possible care.